-JULIEN’S AUCTIONS AND TURNER CLASSIC MOVIES (TCM) ARE PROUD TO PRESENT “HOLLYWOOD LEGENDS” TAKING PLACE FRIDAY JULY 15TH, SATURDAY JULY 16TH AND SUNDAY JULY 17TH IN BEVERLY HILLS AND LIVE ONLINE AT WWW.JULIENSLIVE.COM.
+JULIEN’S AUCTIONS AND TURNER CLASSIC MOVIES (TCM) ARE PROUD TO PRESENT “HOLLYWOOD LEGENDS” TAKING PLACE FRIDAY JULY 15TH, SATURDAY JULY 16TH, SUNDAY JULY 17TH AND MONDAY JULY 18TH IN BEVERLY HILLS AND LIVE ONLINE AT WWW.JULIENSLIVE.COM.

 Julien’s Auctions and Turner Classic Movies (TCM) have announced an exclusive joint collaboration which will combine the rich legacies of the acclaimed auction house to the stars and the industry revered programming brand to offer classic movie fans and memorabilia collectors a unique and dynamic destination like no other.

 “Julien’s Auctions and TCM Presents” will showcase some of the most iconic and fascinating objects ever used by Hollywood’s biggest stars and legends in the greatest films of all time in the companies’ co- branding extensions and integrations such as exclusive exhibitions, screenings, catalogues, on-air and online programming on the companies’ respective channels and platforms, events and more before offering these historic prized possessions for sale to the public at Julien’s and TCM’s once-in-a-lifetime auctions.

 Click to Order Limited Edition Catalogue